-If, because of the complexity of the complaint or the matter it concerns, it has been impossible to complete the investigation within the 10 days of acknowledging the initial complaint, then the appointed investigator must agree the extension with the complainant and send a holding letter.
+If, because of the complexity of the complaint, the matter it concerns, due to our multi-agency approach, or unforeseen circumstances, it has been impossible to complete the investigation within the 28 working days since acknowledging the initial complaint, then the Quality team will inform the complainant in writing, outlining the reasons for this and up to another 28 working day extension.
+This will be known as a holding letter.